Close

 Evaluations: Performance evaluations are conducted quarterly by field supervisors and division managers, with information on evaluations provided to HR.
 Our “Quarterly Performance Evaluation” program helps employees understand their strengths and weaknesses.
 These formalized evaluations have also proven to be the most effective means of dealing with and properly documenting disciplinary or adverse actions.

-Core Values: Fostering better relationships between employees and management is primarily the responsibility of the CEO, who sets the example and stresses to the organization—employees and management—the importance of the company’s Core Values.
+Core Values: Fostering better relationships between employees and management is primarily the responsibility of the CEO, who sets the example and stresses to the organization, employees and management, the importance of the company’s Core Values.
 All company programs have the Core Values as their foundation.
-Succession planning of all senior officers is also the role of the CEO.
+Succession planning of all senior officers is also the responsibility of the CEO.

 At Standard, the CEO conducts a quarterly “State of the Company” address with all employees present.
 Commitment to transparency between management and employees has been the key to our success.
-Ongoing two-way communication between supervisors, managers and employees is the basis for continuous improvement.
+Ongoing two-way communication between supervisors, managers, and employees is the basis for continued improvement.
 Having a central HR department is a great help to our organization.
-By coordinating with the various divisions on a regular basis, maintaining open and clear lines of conversation helps prevent misunderstandings and resolve errors.
-Succession planning for their own role as CEO and all senior officers is also the role of the CEO.
+Coordinating with the various divisions regularly and maintaining open and clear lines of conversation helps prevent misunderstandings and resolve errors.

 < Back to Insights